jedi4ever/veewee/doc/vagrant.md

 - go to the github gui and issue a pull request for it

 ## If you have a setup working, share your 'definition' with me.
 That would be fun!

-IDEAS:

-- Now you integrate this with your CI build to create a daily basebox

-FUTURE IDEAS:

-- export to AMI too
-- provide for more failsafe execution, testing parameters
-- Do the same for Vmware Fusion